microsoft/MLOpsPython/docs/getting_started.md

 (Optional) To remove the resources created for this project you can use the [/environment_setup/iac-remove-environment.yml](../environment_setup/iac-remove-environment.yml) definition or you can just delete the resource group in the [Azure Portal](https://portal.azure.com).

 **Note:** The training ML pipeline uses a [sample diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html) as training data.
-To use this, you need to create a **Dataset** in your workspace by uoloading the diabetes.csv file, naming the dataset to match the DATASET_NAME variable you created earlier in ***devopsforai-aml-vg*** variable group.
-You can upload the data file to the default datastore for simplicity, but best practice is to [create and register a datastore](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data#azure-machine-learning-studio) in your ML workspace and upload the datafile to the corresponding blob container.
-You can also define a datastore in the ML Workspace with [az cli](https://docs.microsoft.com/en-us/cli/azure/ext/azure-cli-ml/ml/datastore?view=azure-cli-latest#ext-azure-cli-ml-az-ml-datastore-attach-blob).
+To use your own data, you need to [create a Dataset](https://docs.microsoft.com/azure/machine-learning/how-to-create-register-datasets) in your workspace and specify its name in a DATASET_NAME variable in the ***devopsforai-aml-vg*** variable group.
+You will also need to modify the test cases in the **ml_service/util/smoke_test_scoring_service.py** script to match the schema of the training features in your dataset.
-You can also configure DATASTORE_NAME and DATAFILE_NAME variables in ***devopsforai-aml-vg*** variable group to have the pipeline automatically upload the data file to your datastore and register a dataset.

 ## Create an Azure DevOps Azure ML Workspace Service Connection